edspencer/lansaver/README.md

 - All backups UI
 - Controlled dataset
 - Toasts for user feedback - how to incorporate into server actions (esp with redirect)?
+- Delete backup files when deleting the backup db entry (depends on where we saved the file...)
+- Destinations support

 ## Supported Backup Sources